Frequently Asked Questions

 The final packages are still in development but are likely to consist of:

-- 2 kW solar PV system, solar water heater OR heat pump water heater
+- 2 kW solar PV system OR high efficiency space heater OR heat pump water heater

 AND one or more of the following